Balmy6803/growtopia-farming-calculator/README.md

 ## Mathematical Specifications & Engine Logic

-All calculations simulate statistical expected values derived from verified game mechanics.
+All calculations simulate estimated values derived from sources from the Growtopia Wiki, Reddit threads, and Youtube videos.

 ### 1. Tree Growth Duration
 Growth time in seconds ($T$) as a function of item rarity ($R$):